cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 - works "under the supervision of the Associate Director for Technical Services"

 To stay current about the position overall and about the specific duties involved, I encourage you to bookmark and stay abreast of ERM journals.
-In addition to the two publication titles used in this section's readings and to the [SERIALST][serialst_list] list I have asked you to subscribe to, I recommend that you bookmark relevant journals, like the [Journal of Electronic Resources Librarianship][JERL], [Against the Grain][atg], and
+In addition to the publication titles used in this section's readings and to the [SERIALST][serialst_list] list I have asked you to subscribe to, I recommend that you bookmark relevant journals, like the [Journal of Electronic Resources Librarianship][JERL], [Against the Grain][atg], and